-If any spot in California—even the United States—can boast of having a “rich” history, El Dorado County is it: After all, this is where the Gold Rush kicked off in the 1840s.
+If any spot in California—even the United States—can boast of having a “rich” history, El Dorado County is it.
+After all, this region, located between Sacramento and Lake Tahoe, is where the Gold Rush kicked off in the 1840s.
 Today it offers a time capsule of that era, but it also features more contemporary pursuits: home-grown cuisine, great wine, and a lot of outdoor fun.

-Indeed, one part of the county runs along Lake Tahoe, with its year-round menu of activities.
+One part of El Dorado County runs along Lake Tahoe (map), with its year-round menu of activities.
 Go kayaking, mountain biking, or hiking in the summer, or skiing and snowboarding in the winter at South Lake Tahoe mountain resorts Heavenly, Kirkwood, and Sierra-at-Tahoe.

 To see El Dorado County’s spirit, however, start at the literal motherlode.
 At Coloma’s Marshall Gold Discovery State Park you can see where sawmill worker James Marshall first discovered gold in 1848; the riverside park features a replica of that old sawmill as well as historic buildings, guided tours, and the chance to try gold panning yourself.
 See more 19th-century landmarks in towns along Highway 49 such as Cool, Georgetown, and charming Placerville, with its quaint B&Bs, the Fountain & Tallman Museum (once a soda fountain for prospectors), and Placerville Hardware, the oldest hardware store west of the Mississippi.